Decoding the string in terms of holographic quantum maps: Abstract

 \section{Abstract}

 It has recently been shown that the Nambu-Goto equation for a string emerges from the junction conditions in three-dimensional gravity.
 Holographically, gravitational junctions are dual to interfaces in conformal field theory.
-We demonstrate that each stringy mode of the junction corresponds to a universal $\mathcal{H}_{in}\rightarrow \mathcal{H}_{out}$ quantum map between in and out Hilbert spaces of excitations scattered at the interface, and also a universal $\mathcal{H}_{L}\rightarrow \mathcal{H}_{R}$ quantum map relating the excitations on both sides.
-These quantum maps generalize those realized by defect operators and preserve the conformal boundary condition at the interface.
+We demonstrate at the level of linearized gravitational perturbations that each stringy mode of the junction corresponds to a $\mathcal{H}_{in}\rightarrow \mathcal{H}_{out}$ quantum map which can be factorized into a scattering matrix involving reflection/transmission and a relative automorphism of the Virasoro algebra, and also a $\mathcal{H}_{L}\rightarrow \mathcal{H}_{R}$ map of similar nature.
+These maps preserve the conformal boundary condition, are independent of the background conformal frame, as in the case of conformal interfaces studied in the literature, and realize a tunable energy transmitter.

 \textit{Introduction:-} The holographic duality states that quantum gravity, particularly a superstring theory, can be reformulated in terms of a nongravitational quantum field theory living at the boundary of spacetime \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj}.
-Currently, there has been a lot of progress in our understanding of how the bulk spacetime and semi-classical bulk effective theory consisting of Einstein's gravity coupled to a few fields can be reconstructed from the boundary quantum field theory in the large N and strong coupling limit \cite{harlow2018tasi,Jahn:2021uqr,Chen:2021lnq,Kibe:2021gtw}.
+There has been a lot of progress in our understanding of how the bulk spacetime and semi-classical bulk effective theory consisting of Einstein's gravity coupled to a few fields can be reconstructed from the boundary quantum field theory in the large N and strong coupling limit \cite{harlow2018tasi,Jahn:2021uqr,Chen:2021lnq,Kibe:2021gtw}.
 The reconstruction of \textit{dynamical} extended objects (branes) of the gravitational theory that are necessary for its non-perturbative completion, is therefore a problem of fundamental importance.